yashmate/DSCFest-Hacktoberfest/README.md

 # 🎉DSCFest Hacktoberfest
-This program is by DSC-Galgotias|GTBIT to trainand provide students to learn Git & GitHub.
+This program is by DSC-Galgotias|GTBIT to train students to learn Git & GitHub.
 It contains all resources for learning Git & Github.
 All of the contributions in this repository are from beginners.
 So, jump right in! 😀

 ### ⚡️ Follow Us: